The Cloud Rider: Plot

-As described in a review in a film magazine, champion aviator Bruce Torrence (Wilson) and member of the secret service has a formidable rival for the hand of Zella Wingate (Ferguson) in the person of Juan Lascelles (von Meter), who owns a fleet of airplanes used to smuggle drugs.
+As described in a review in a film magazine, champion aviator Bruce Torrence and member of the secret service has a formidable rival for the hand of Zella Wingate in the person of Juan Lascelles, who owns a fleet of airplanes used to smuggle drugs.
 Thinking to get rid of Bruce, Juan loosens a wheel on the airplane.
 Zella goes up in the machine and is saved from death by Bruce who makes a thrilling transfer to the airplane in midair.
 Later, Bruce finds Zella in Juan's arms.
-Zella's little sister Blythe (Corbin), forbidden to attend a party, goes to the beach and finds Juan talking to his henchmen.
+Zella's little sister Blythe, forbidden to attend a party, goes to the beach and finds Juan talking to his henchmen.
 Reporting to Bruce, he starts out after Juan's machine.
 Blythe hides in the fuselage and accidentally wrecks the airplane by monkeying with the control wires.
 Bruce and Blythe find themselves in the woods and Bruce realizes that it is Blythe that he loves.
 They are captured by Juan who takes Blythe away in his airplane.
 Bruce escapes with the aid of a former buddy among Juan's henchman.
 Bruce gives chase.
 Blythe operates the controls and causes the airplane to drop into the water.
 Bruce jumps from his machine and saves Blythe and captures Juan.
 Bruce and Blythe start out on their aerial honeymoon.